-The PhD study i natural science offers research education in several diciplines including marine and terrestric biology, ecology, biottechnology, genetics, physiology, immunology, food science and fishery and aqua culture technology.
+The PhD programme in natural sciences embraces diciplines like marine and terrestric biology, ecology, biotechnology, genetics, physiology, immunology, food science, and resource biology and management, as well as fishery and aqua culture technology.

-The study consist of an instruction component (30 study points) and a research project that shall result in a thesis (150 study points).
+The PhD programme in natural sciense is 180 ECTS and consists of an instruction component (30 ECTS) and a research project that shall result in a thesis (150 ECTS).

-The research project constitutes the main part of the study and is done under supervision of two ore more supervisors.
-Most often the PhD project is part of a larger research project and you will gain support from other research colleguuas as well.
+The research project constitutes the main part of the study and is conducted under supervision of two or more supervisors.
+Often the PhD project is part of a larger research project and you will gain support from other research colleagues as well.

 The instruction component consists of courses and the composition is individually adjusted.
-It is manadatory with a course in philosophy of science and ethics, and it is recommended to take SVF-8600 Philosophy of Science and Ethics (6 study points) to meet this requirement.
+It is manadatory with a course in philosophy of science and ethics, and we recommend that you take SVF-8600 Philosophy of Science and Ethics (6 ECTS) to meet this requirement.

-Candidates who have completed the PhD programme i natural science at BFE-fak shall have the following learning outcome defined in knowledge, skills and general competence:
+Candidates who have completed the PhD programme in natural science at BFE-fak shall have the following learning outcome defined in knowledge, skills and general competence:

 Knowledge – the candidate